Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Joining process

-The joining process in HR typically refers to the steps taken to onboard a new employee into an organization.
+The joining process in HR typically refers to the steps taken to onboard a new employee into an organisation.

 The process involves finalizing paperwork such as contracts and agreements, setting up payroll and benefits, providing orientation and training, introducing the new hire to their team and colleagues, and ensuring they have all the necessary equipment and resources for their role.